-If he or she just visits the tree, sniffs around, and hangs out there, that's cause for reward!
+But if he or she just visits the tree, sniffs around, and hangs out there, shenanigans-free, that's cause for reward!

 A last resort would be to keep your cat separate from the tree, in a different room.

 Separation makes a lot of sense when you are not home, too.
-No need to leave a curious kitty alone with the one thing he'd love to destroy!
+No need to leave a curious kitty alone with the one thing he can't resist!